First, look at the list of materials on this post.

 Double clicks on it, and you will a window looks like this.

 Hold 1&2 buttons on Wii remote and click on "find Wiimote."
+Sometimes you will get the error like this.

+Just release the buttons until the blinking light goes away and do it again.
+It might take up to a minute.
 When it connected, you will see a couple wave in the different colors like this.

 To enable IR mode, click on "IR Censor" and select "Mouse Mode On (IR) from the drop down menu."
+So you can uses two candles as a censor bar.

 To set the function keys, go to "DarwiinRemote" ----> "Preferences."